Anton Nebylitskiy

-Anton Nikitovich Nebylitskiy (Анто́н Ники́тович Небыли́цкий; born 11 October 1989, in Moscow) is a professional racing driver from Russia.
+Anton Nikitovich Nebylitskiy (Анто́н Ники́тович Небыли́цкий; born 11 October 1989, in Moscow) is a Russian former professional racing driver.

 Career

 Formula Renault 2.0

 After spending the following season on the sidelines, Nebylitskiy returned to racing in 2006 in the inaugural Formula Renault 2.0 Northern European Cup.
 Driving for SL Formula Racing, he finished 13th in the standings.
 He also took part in six Eurocup Formula Renault 2.0 races, but failed to score a point.
 In November of that year, Nebylitskiy also took part in the British Formula Renault 2.0 Winter series.
 He would have been classified 17th in the final standings, but was ineligible because he did not hold a valid MSA licence.

 The following year, Nebylitskiy took part in a full Eurocup Formula Renault 2.0 season, driving the first ten races of the season with SL Formula Racing before switching to SG Formula for the final four races.
 Again, he failed to score a championship point.
 He also contested ten races of the Formula Renault 2.0 Northern European Cup, taking a best race result of sixth at Zolder to finish 22nd in the standings.

 Nebylitskiy continued in the Eurocup in 2008, driving for the SG Drivers' Project team.
 He took a best result of seventh at the final round in Barcelona to end the season in 20th position.
 He also contested a full Formula Renault 2.0 West European Cup season, finishing the year in seventh place after taking a podium position at Dijon–Prenois.